 Another option is to check out the Sustainable School Shop for second-hand school supplies and uniform.

 Don’t forget to check for cashback offers if shopping online.

-Kids grow quickly, so buying one size too big can save you money in the long run.
+Kids grow quickly, so buying one or two sizes too big can save you money in the long run.
 Skirts and dresses can be hemmed if too long and many shorts come with a drawstring if they are a little roomy to start with.

 I use this strategy for my own kids.
-It can mean the difference between a shirt lasting for 1-2 years v 6 months!
+It can mean the difference between a shirt lasting for 1-2 years versus 6 months!

 A midweek wash can save you money on the upfront cost of uniforms.